Rider Advancement List for 2022 Competition

 Rider Advancement/Classification Appeal FAQ’s

 - How much does it cost to Appeal my Advancement?
-A processing fee of $50 is required – we accept only money orders, please do not send cash or credit card information
+A processing fee of $50 is required – we accept credit card, checks, or money orders.

 - Does it matter if I’ve been injured?
 Yes, but only if you have been able to overcome the injury